FZambia/centrifuge/docs/clients/starting.rst

 .. _client_overview:

 There are two ways to communicate with Centrifuge from browser.
 First, you can use pure Websockets.
-Second, SockJS library.
-But only streaming transports of SockJS ( websockets, eventsource and xhr-streaming).
+Second, SockJS library - ['websocket', 'xdr-streaming', 'xhr-streaming', 'iframe-eventsource', 'iframe-htmlfile', 'xdr-polling', 'xhr-polling', 'iframe-xhr-polling', 'jsonp-polling'] can be used.

 At this moment there are no javascript libraries to wrap communication routine with Centrifuge.
 But communication is rather simple.